arriIsHere/arri.tech/src/index.md

 <a href="https://github.com/prisma/graphql-yoga" rel="noopener noreferrer" target="_blank">
 GraphQL-Yoga</a>
 on the backend.
 Data is persisted using MongoDB.
 This is currently live but is only used for my personal brewing projects.

-### Untitled Todo List
-This is a simple todo list in the style of the one found in Untitled Goose Game.
-It persists your items to local storage and you can cross them off when they are done.
+I also created a utility library which you are free to use!

-<a href="https://untitledtodo.xyz/" rel="noopener noreferrer" target="_blank">Untitled Todo List</a>
+<a href="https://brewlab.pub/" rel="noopener noreferrer" target="_blank">Brewlab</a>

-<a href="https://github.com/bblais23/untitled-todo-list" rel="noopener noreferrer" target="_blank">Source</a>
+<a href="https://github.com/arriIsHere/brewlab-calc" rel="noopener noreferrer" target="_blank">Library Source</a>

 ### Campaign Setting
 Originally intended for a one-off campaign, I made the Shadowlance setting and have continued to